alvin-tosh/Kenyatta-Ransomware/README.md

 ### Building the binaries

 > DON'T RUN ransomware.exe IN YOUR PERSONAL MACHINE, EXECUTE ONLY IN A TEST ENVIRONMENT!
-I'm not resposible if you acidentally encrypt all of your disks!
+It will encrypt all your disks!

-First of all download the project outside your $GOPATH:
+First, download the project outside your $GOPATH:

 ```bash
 git clone github.com/alvin-tosh/Malware-Exhibit/tree/main/Advanced%20Malware/Kenyatta%20ransomware